 This section shows you how to upload firmware and configuration files.
-You can upload configuration files by following the procedure in the Backup Configuration section or by following the instructions in Menu 24.7.2 - System Maintenance - Upload System Configuration File.
+You can upload configuration files by following the procedure in Section 25.2 on page 207 or by following the instructions in Menu 24.7.2 - System Maintenance - Upload System Configuration File.